fdannemanndugick/fkdd-hugo-academic/content/event/asa_22/index.md

 address:

-summary: We were invited to speak as part of the 'Earthquake Science, Technology, and Education in the 21st Century' Plenary Session at the 2022 SCEC Annual Meeting.
-Thank you to the session organizers for accommodating our virtual participation!
+summary: Fransiska gave an invited talk at the Fall ASA meeting highlighting recent work utilizing acoustic data recorded across Las Vegas, NV.
 abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-09-13'
+date: '2022-12-07'
 date_end: ''
 all_day: false